Table of Contents

 Bear in mind that the

-module avail command does not show all the different modules you could possibly use.
+module avail command does not show all the different modules you could possibly use, but only the ones that you could load in the current environment, given the modules already loaded.
 You should use module-query or the portal to find specific modules.

 module avail is used here to demonstrate how you can see the change in available modules when loading modules that unlock a dependency and make other modules available.